 Thanks to the extension, you don’t need to visit the website or app to do any of these.
 You can check Instagram directly from your browser – it’s easy to search for photos, like them or add a comment, and share everything you want with your friends.

 The even better news is that Google Chrome now offers a Picasa extension.
 This way, it gives you quick access to the same tools as before, just directly on your Chrome browser.
-Apart from editing any photo from you PC or the web, you can also share everything you want with friends and even tag them.
+Apart from editing any photo from your PC or the web, you can also share everything you want with friends and even tag them.

 Apart from being free to install, this extension also offers 1 GB of storage completely for free.
 You can use it to upload both photos and videos to your albums on Picasa.
 The software now lets you upload an entire album at once, rather than having to do you one by one.

 In addition to its official web page and application, it also comes with a Google Chrome extension that helps you personalize all of your experiences.
-Functioning the same as a social network, it lets you add friends, check the photos posted by others, see your newsfeed and categorize all content depending on its style.
+Functioning the same as a social network, it lets you add friends, check the photos posted by others, see your newsfeed, and categorize all content depending on its style.

-As they say it on their own website, this add-on is basically your own photo inbox.
+As they say on their own website, this add-on is basically your own photo inbox.
 Why is that?
-Well, because it sends a selection of the best photos your friends posted on most important social media pages.
+Well, because it sends a selection of the best photos your friends post on the most important social media pages.
 It doesn’t matter if it’s on Facebook they post the most or if it’s mostly Flickr, you’ll have it all in one place and not miss a thing, even if you’ve been away for a while.

 We’ve been mentioning Flickr for a while now, but now it’s time to talk about it entirely.
-This is another popular tool that is known to inspire photographers and enthusiasts since it was first launched.
+This is another popular tool that has been known to inspire photographers and enthusiasts since it was first launched.
 Coming with its own Flick community where you can connect with your friends and make new ones, it makes it easier than ever before to edit your pics until they look stunning.

-It’s also great for organizing all of your content as everything will be put into one place.
-Rather than using too much space on the internal memory of your PC, tablet or smartphone, you can have it all on the official web page from Flickr.
+It’s also great for organizing all of your content, as everything will be put into one place.
+Rather than using too much space on the internal memory of your PC, tablet, or smartphone, you can have it all on the official web page from Flickr.

 This process is now made a lot easier thanks to the Flick Reference extension that can be added to the Chrome browser.
 By installing this tool for free, you can search for images on this database inside any other windows.
-Everything is done in 1, 2, 3 so there’s no need to waste time anymore!
+Everything is done in 1, 2, and 3, so there’s no need to waste time anymore!

 If you’re working on a website of yours at the moment, PicMonkey is the best add-on you could be using.
 It lets you quickly grab any screenshot and collect all web images in one place for further editing.
 By simply clicking on the right and following the instruction, you can have a screenshot of all pictures on a whole page.

-These ones will then be available to the left of the page, in a nice sidebar that’s easy to use.
+These ones will then be available to the left of the page in a nice sidebar that’s easy to use.
 This is where you’ll be able to make edits.
-Crop, rotate, play with the colors, sharpen the photo or resize it, use the auto-adjust or create a collage – you can do almost everything you want with this extension.
+Crop, rotate, play with the colors, sharpen the photo or resize it, use the auto-adjust, or create a collage – you can do almost everything you want with this extension.

 Even better than all that, PicMonkey is free to download and also comes with an app you can use on your smartphone.
 When you’re away from your computer, you’ll still be able to take good care of your favorite photos.
 Find out more about it from the official website or download the tool from Chrome.

-Mainly created for professionals, but also suitable for any photography enthusiast, TinEye lets you check who uses an image illegally.
+Mainly created for professionals but also suitable for any photography enthusiast, TinEye lets you check who uses an image illegally.
 At the same time, if you’re planning to use a photo you like, it helps you make sure that you’re not getting in trouble for that.

 Also known as the Reverse Image Search, this tool can be added to your browser in just a few clicks.
 It is free to use, and it comes with easy-to-follow instructions.
-By right-clicking on any image you found, you will be taken to a webpage showing you all the other sites where this photo has been placed.
+By right-clicking on any image you find, you will be taken to a webpage showing you all the other sites where this photo has been placed.